veler/LightZ/README.md

 * Render the sound spectrum.
 * Render the monitor borders colors (dynamically depending of the number of LEDs and the LED strip position behind the monitor).

-Special thank to [Sébastien WARIN](http://sebastien.warin.fr/) who inspired me to make this project.
+Special thank to [Sï¿½bastien WARIN](http://sebastien.warin.fr/) who inspired me to make this project.

 [More info here](http://lightz.velersoftware.com)